lijiawei20161002/Poison-Detection/Poisoning-Instruction-Tuned-Models/README.md

 ### Detection
 You can run `python detect.py` to detect critical poisons.
 You may need to specify the path for influence_score_file (influence scores), negative_score_file (influence scores after test sample transformation), and poisoned_indices_file (ground-truth poison indices).
 There are a bunch of utils files for data processing and detection.
 Detection results are stored in `task_poisons.txt`.

+### Retrain Model on Clean Data
+At the end of `detect.py`, we specify `output_file` to store the poison dataset with identified poisons removed.
+You can retrain the model on this clean dataset.
+For example, `python scripts/natinst_finetune.py polarity remove_original_train.jsonl --epochs 10`.